Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 The same can also be accessed/configured from within Intune by going to Device Enrollment > Windows Enrollment > Configure Automatic Enrollment

-It is to be noted that this MDM and MAM scope affects auto-enrollment of the Windows platform and as such should be planned properly.
+It is to be noted that this MDM and MAM scope affects the Windows platform’s auto-enrollment and, as such, should be planned properly.

 NOTE: MAM scope takes precedence over MDM scope so for the conflicting users, auto-enrollment into MDM will fail.